blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 minute
 Distance: 30ft
 Duration: 8 Hours
 You set a ward which detects unwanted intrusion.
 Choose a door, window, threshold, or an area within range that is no larger than a 20ft cube.
-Until the spell ends, an alarm is triggered every time a tiny or larger creature touches or enters the wartded area.
+Until the spell ends, an alarm is triggered every time a tiny or larger creature touches or enters the warded area.
 At the time of casting, you may define creatures that won't set off the alarm, and may choose to make the alarm audible to all within 60ft, or only inside your mind within a 1 mile radius.
 ```

 ```